Sign In / Sign Out

 The social-behavioral sciences provide scientific methods of inquiry and empirical knowledge about human behavior, within society and individually.
 The forms of study may be cultural, economic, geographic, historical, linguistic, political, psychological or social.
 The courses in this area address the challenge of understanding the diverse natures of individuals and cultural groups who live together in a world of diminishing economic, linguistic, military, political and social distance.

-A total of 12 credit hours must be completed in the following two core areas: humanities, arts and design (HU); and social-behavioral sciences (SB).
+Twelve credit hours must be completed in the following two core areas: humanities, arts and design (HU) and social-behavioral sciences (SB).
 At least six credit hours must be taken in one of these two core areas.

-The 12 hours required to meet the General Studies HU/SB requirement are in addition to the university level upper-division HU/SB requirement.
-See university graduation requirements for more information.
+The 12 credit hours required to meet the General Studies HU/SB requirement are in addition to the university-level upper-division HU/SB requirement.
+Students should see university graduation requirements for more information.

 General Studies courses that satisfy the natural science requirement are given one of two classifications: quantitative (SQ) and general (SG).